It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 You don't think the same thing might be true of Republicans?

-You don't think maybe they might be rallying over what they are seeing here, and especially when they are told the truth about the misrepresentations and lies in these ads and all these other Democrat ads, by the way, that are run you don't think that this all has a rallying effect.
+You don't think maybe they might be rallying over what they are seeing here, and especially when they are told the truth about the misrepresentations and lies in these ads and all these other Democrat ads, by the way, that are running.

 You seem to think that only Democrats are going to be affected by this.

-Uh and that's you know, that's that's a fear-based negative reaction and attitude that you're having.
+And that's a fear-based, negative reaction and attitude that you're having.

-There's still um essentially a week and a half to go here.
+There's still essentially a week and a half to go here.

-And something's gonna come along and supplant this.
+And something's going to come along and supplant this.

-If they're just gonna run the video that just that is a total lie about what happened on this program, they're gonna continue to say I made fun of Michael J. Fox.
+If they're just going to run the video that is a total lie about what happened on this program, they're going to continue to say, I made fun of Michael J. Fox.

 This is what the political process is all about.

-As I said in my brilliant monologue of the first hour of the program, Gene, they're not going to get away with these lies and distortions.
+As I said in my brilliant monologue in the first hour of the program, Gene, they're not going to get away with these lies and distortions.

 And they're not going to get away with it with me here.